Italian Wedding Cookies

-FAQ: Can I Freeze Wedding Cookies ?
+Can I Freeze Wedding Cookies ?

-A: Yes but only do so before baking.
+Yes but only do so before baking.
 Shape the dough into golfball sizes and place them on a parchment lined cookie sheet in the freezer for a couple of hours or until solid.
 Transfer to a freezer proof glass container with parchment paper in between each layer of the cookies and cover with a lid.
 Bake within two months of freezing.

 P.S.
 If you make this recipe please come back here to rate it, snap a photo and tag us with #VeggieSociety on Instagram, I love seeing your creations!

-Vegan Italian Wedding Cookies
+Christmas Italian Wedding Cookies (Vegan)

 - Preheat your oven to 325”F.